yecril71pl/cpp-docs.pl-pl/docs/standard-library/gslice-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Indeks początkowy ogólne wycinek tablicy valarray.
+Początkowy indeks ogólnego wycinka valarray.

 ### <a name="example"></a>Przykład